owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

     - Monad transformer
 * "Build your own framework"

+\notelist{
+  \item Inspired by Ruby's Sinatra
+  \item It provides routing, parameters, and form parsing
+  \item It is easy to get started, setting up a web server
+  \item It builds in ScottyT, a monad transformer, which you can extend
+  \item Scotty is very small, and if you build something bigger, you'll likely have to "build your own framework" }

 ## Scotty Routing

 ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=app}
 ```

+\notelist{
+  \item This is a Scotty app with two routes
+  \item (explain code)
+}

 ## Scotty Server

 ``` {.haskell include=src/listings/haskell-examples/src/Scotty.hs snippet=main}
 ```

+\notelist{
+  \item This is how we run it
+  \item Now, usually you need to render larger chunks of HTML }

 ## HTML Templates